 You feel lonely: One of the many benefits of getting married is that you get to be with your best friend every single day.
 This should not be something that makes you feel lonely.
 If it does, you are likely in an unhappy marriage.

 Your Sex Life is Non-Existent: One of the biggest predictors of an unhappy marriage is an invisible sex life.
 Of course, raising children, working full-time, or working opposite shifts than your spouse can all get in the way of making love.
+Studies even show that sexual history has a big impact on marital happiness.

 But many find that their sex life will take a hit when there is marital discord.
 Either you desire to be with your partner and they aren’t giving you the time of day, or you have completely lost interest in being intimate with your spouse.